Tylenol Autism Lawsuit

 More research is needed to determine if there is a link between the two and what potential risks might be involved, even with the consensus statement of the Nature Reviews Endocrinology journal.

-A Johns Hopkins University study assessed cord blood samples that contained acetaminophen levels.
+A Johns Hopkins University study assessed cord blood samples containing acetaminophen levels.
 The outcomes were astonishing.
 Children with the highest acetaminophen levels in their cord blood were nearly three times more likely to be diagnosed with autism or ADHD than those with the lowest levels.

 Our Lawyers are Reviewing Tylenol Autism Lawsuits: Filing a Tylenol Autism Lawsuit After Autism Diagnosis